 Can I opt all my European patents out at once?

 Yes, it is possible to lodge “bulk” opt-out requests covering multiple European patents or patent applications.
-HLK offer a bulk opt out service.
+HLK offers a bulk opt out service.
 Please speak to your usual HLK contact or email optout@hlk-ip.com for more information.

 I am the joint proprietor of a European patent – can I opt it out?